Kav1770/cse15l-lab-reports/labReport3.md

 grep -c only prints the count of lines that match a "string".
 For example, in a file with "apple" "banana" "ripe" on different lines.
 Calling grep -c on the string "a" would print 2.

+**Usecases:**
+This could be used if the programmer wants to know how many lines contain a certain string for each file in a directory without seeing all of the instances, so the programmer can specificially look in those files later on.
+Furthermore, the programmer may just want a count and not every single line that the string appears on as it can fill up the terminal very quickly.
+Ultimately this command allows the programmer to simplify the output of grep into a number rather than entire bodies of text.

-However, when called directly on a directory it will print the count of the string for each .txt file.
+When called directly on a directory it will print the count of the string for each .txt file.
 ```
 $ grep -c "society" plos/*.txt
 ```